 The Royal Oak camping grounds are situated to the rear of the pub.
 The picturesque campsite has 19 pitches on two levels with direct access to the Tissington and High Peak Trail.
 Access to the camping field is via a standard five bar gate.
-The campsite has toilets & hot showers and there are also washing up facilities.
+The campsite has toilets, hot showers washing up facilities and fresh drinking water.

 We offer designated pitches which are marked out so that you know you have a specific space for both your tent and car.
 A standard pitch is 6 metres x 8 metres and a large pitch is 8 metres x 10 metres.
 You can also upgrade to a super pitch which is 12x8m/16x6m and includes a picnic bench and fire pit for your private use.